 We already mentioned how you can test for certain nutrients and other factors in your soil.
 Key nutrients in soil include nitrogen, phosphorus, and potassium.

 Finally, potassium helps regulate water usage and disease resistance, as well as to produce strong stems and cells.
-Potassium can create poor root systems and cause your plants’ growth to slow to a halt.
+But, it can also create poor root systems and cause your plants’ growth to slow to a halt.

 What are Soil Microorganisms?